-We can approve premises, like hotels and stately homes, to be used for the solemnisation ceremonies of civil marriages and the formation of civil partnerships.
+We can approve premises, like hotels and stately homes, to be used for civil marriage and civil partnership ceremonies.

-Changes to regulations mean we can now approve religious premises for the registration ceremonies of civil partnerships.
+Changes to regulations mean we can now approve religious premises for the ceremonies of civil partnerships.

 What premises can be used